 Cost of Trekking Permits on Manaslu Circuit trek

-But if you’re traveling rest of the months, the cost will be about USD 50 for the first week per person and plus USD 7 per extra day per person.
+But if you’re traveling on rest of the months, the cost will be USD 75 for the first week per person and plus USD 10 per extra day per person.
+For example: cost of 10 days permit is USD 105 (75 for 7 days plus 30 for addtional 3 days).

-If you choose TSUM valley as a side trip, then USD 35 per week per person is charged.
+If you choose to do TSUM valley as a side trip, then USD 30 to USD 40 per week per person is charged.

-Therefore, compared to other trekking regions, special trekking permits will upraise the cost of your Manaslu circuit trip.
+Therefore, compared to other trekking regions, special trekking permits will slightly increase Manaslu Circuit Trek cost.

-Note: For this trek, TIMS (Trekkers’ Information Management System) card is not required as you already have special trekking permits.
-But if you wish to continue your trip to Annapurna Base Camp then you’ll need TIMS card.
+Note: For this trek, TIMS (Trekkers’ Information Management System) card is not alwasy required as you already have special trekking permits.
+But if you wish to continue your trip to other regions like Annapurna Base Camp then you’ll also need to obtain TIMS card.

 Cost of Accommodation on Manaslu Circuit trek

-The good news is that teahouse on the Manaslu Circuit trek is cheap, costing as little as USD 6 – USD 9 per night.
+The good news is that teahouse on the Manaslu Circuit trek is not expensive, costing as little as USD 6 – USD 9 per night.
 That’s because most of the teahouses don’t make money from rooms, they make money from food.

 Almost all teahouses have an offer.
-You eat dinner and breakfast there and get a room for free.
-Or, pay least for the night stay.
+You eat dinner and breakfast there and get a room on better price, pay less for the night stay.

 Rooms are typically very basic with twin beds.
 The bedsheets and blankets are available.
-We recommend bringing a sleeping bag as well, it gets cold at night.
+We recommend bringing a sleeping bag as well, it gets really cold at night, morning and evening.

-Normally, there are no heaters in the bedrooms, only in a dining room.
+Normally, there are no heaters in the bedrooms, only dining room is heated using wooden/dung fire.

 Cost of Food on Manaslu Circuit trek